domonkoss/ceudsd/seminar/2-sql/README.md

 ### Exercise 3: Which phase_of_flight has the least of incidents?
 ### Exercice 4: What is the highest average cost by phase_of_flight?

+Multiple aggregate functions

+`SELECT state, aircraft, COUNT(*), MAX(cost), MIN(cost), AVG(cost) FROM birdstrikes WHERE state LIKE 'A%' GROUP BY state, aircraft ORDER BY state, aircraft`

+`SELECT aircraft, state, MAX(cost) AS max_cost FROM birdstrikes GROUP BY state ORDER BY state`

+Let's fix it:

+`SELECT state, aircraft, MAX(cost) AS max_cost FROM birdstrikes GROUP BY state, aircraft ORDER BY state, aircraft`

 ## HAVING